Each week, the Trapital Memo is sent to 6,000+ readers who stay ahead of the latest trends in the business of hip-hop. Sign up here to join us:

 Cutting it close.
 In Q3, the company’s revenue dropped 94% year-over-year.
 This quarter, it paid more in refunds than it generated in sales.
 The company now has $1.9 billion available in liquidity and has taken further cost-cutting measures to stay afloat.

 CEO Michael Rapino plans to resume to concerts “at scale” by summer 2021.
-It’s ambitious, but unlikely (even with the vaccine breakthrough).
-If concerts aren’t at scale by then, Live Nation will have to make tougher business decisions.
+If concerts aren’t at scale by then, Live Nation may have to make tougher business decisions.